lukeed/sirv/packages/sirv-cli/readme.md

     -C, --cert         Path to certificate file for HTTP/2 server -K, --key          Path to certificate key for HTTP/2 server -s, --single       Serve single-page applications
-    -q, --quiet        Disable logging to terminal
+    -a, --assets       Prefix for the asset files of single-page applications -q, --quiet        Disable logging to terminal
     -H, --host         Hostname to bind  (default localhost) -p, --port         Port to bind  (default 5000)